-- (d) In controlling and monitoring of wrong-way risk (risk of existence of positive correlation between the PD of a counterparty and credit exposures driven by mark-to-market value of the underlying transactions), specific wrong-way risk transactions are generally not allowed. - (e) The amount of payment or collateral required varies with different internal rating.
-The amount of payment or collateral will be higher for poor ratings. - (f) The Group has followed Basel III requirements to apply advanced approaches to use the SA-CCR framework for measuring the exposure amount for derivatives contracts in place of CEM starting Jun 2021.
+- (d) In controlling and monitoring of wrong-way risk (risk of existence of positive correlation between the PD of a counterparty and credit exposures driven by mark-to-market value of the underlying transactions), specific wrong-way risk transactions are generally not allowed. - (e) The Group has followed Basel III requirements to apply advanced approaches to use the SA-CCR framework for measuring the exposure amount for derivatives contracts.